RyBowler/Cosc310Group7/README.md

 User: How do I purchase a gift card?<br/>
 Bot: You are able to purchase a gift card for your loved ones at at https://www.google.com/

+## Short conversations when bot is not able to handle the conversation properly.

+### Conversation 1
+User: Do you like history?
+Bot: Sorry, I don't know much about history

+### Conversation 2
+User: Do you enjoy playing games?
+Bot: Sorry, I don't know much about sports